Maestro Frequently Asked Questions (FAQs)

 Is there a redundant sync between two MHOs?

 Not currently.
-Redundant sync should be introduced during in an upcoming release.
+Redundant sync should be introduced in an upcoming release.

 What throughput is needed between MHOs for sync?